-Personal Responsibility Education Program Fact Sheet
+State Personal Responsibility Education Program Fact Sheet

 PREP projects replicate effective, evidence-based program models or substantially incorporate elements of projects that have been proven to delay sexual activity, increase condom or contraceptive use for sexually active youth, or reduce pregnancy among youth.
-Through a systematic review, the Department of Health and Human Services (HHS) selected 28 models that States could use, depending on the needs and age of the target population in each State.
+Through a systematic review, the Department of Health and Human Services (HHS) selected 35 models that grantees could use, depending on the needs and age of the target population in each State.

 In addition to education on abstinence and contraceptive use, PREP projects also offer services to prepare young people for adulthood by implementing activities that address three or more of the subject areas below:

 - Healthy relationships, including development of positive self-esteem and relationship dynamics, friendships, dating, romantic involvement, marriage and family interactions;

 - Positive adolescent development, to include promotion of healthy attitudes and values about adoles-cent growth and development, body image, racial and ethnic diversity, and other related subjects;